0xPolygonMiden/miden-node/README.md

 ### Running the node as separate components

-If you intend on running the node in different processes, you need to install and run each component separately.
+If you intend on running the node as different processes, you will need to install and run each component separately.
 Please, refer to each component's documentation:

 * [RPC](rpc/README.md#usage)